iamudityadav/fetch-swap-tx/README.md

 This repository allows fetching all the swap transactions occurring in the USDC/WETH pool in Uniswap V3.

 ## Description
 This repository listens to swap events in the USDC/WETH Uniswap V3 pool on the Ethereum mainnet using WebSocket.
 It creates a "Swap" object and prints that object.
 It determines if a transaction is a buy or sell transaction with respect to ETH.
+It considers the token getting out of pool to be quote token and token deposited into the pool as base token.

 ## Installation